 Food for thought… and belly

 Learn about Albury Wodonga's rich heritage at the LibraryMuseum and immerse yourself in Crossing Place: A Story of Albury, an inspiring multimedia exhibition chronicling the city's evolution from first contact with the Wiradjuri people to the present day.

 See live shows by national and international performers, from The Russian Ballet and Melbourne Symphony Orchestra through to stand-up comedians, pop stars and rock bands.
 For a dose of festival action, time your visit to coincide with Write Around the Murray, Albury Central's Applause Festival or the Music in the Gardens season.

 Foodies will enjoy a drive to the Rutherglen and Wahgunyah wine regions, two of Australia's prime vineyard areas west of Albury Wodonga.
 And make a beeline for Beechworth's famous local honey and produce after a refreshing pint or two of craft beers at Bridge Road Brewers.

 Uncover the region's pioneering past at local museums or take the Albury CBD Walking Tour, available as a downloadable app or printed brochure.
 Explore the history reflected in the grand architecture of the city's buildings, most notably the restored Albury Railway Station.

 Discover Australia's migrant history at the Bonegilla Migrant Experience.
 Built in 1947, Block 19 Bonegilla was Australia's first migration reception centre, housing over 320,000 migrants from 1947 to 1971.

-Both indoor and outdoor, there are plenty of fun activities to keep the little ones happy.
-From the numerous local parks and the waterslides at Harvey's Fun Park to indoor rock climbing, slot cars and paintball, there's no end of fun to be had.
-And Wodonga's Children Festival in October is not to be missed.
+Indoor and outdoors activities keep the young ones happy year-round.
+From the numerous local parks and the water slides at Harvey's Fun Park to indoor rock climbing in Albury, slot cars and paintball, there's no end of fun to be had for little kids and big kids alike.
+And the annual Wodonga's Children Fair in October is not to be missed.